-Because sickle cell anemia symptoms can begin by four months of age, early diagnosis is critical.
+Because sickle cell disease symptoms can begin by four months of age, early diagnosis is critical.
 All newborns in the United States are now tested for the disease.
-Sickle cell anemia can be identified before birth by testing a sample of amniotic fluid or tissue from the placenta.
+Sickle cell disease can be identified before birth by testing a sample of amniotic fluid or tissue from the placenta.
 People who carry the sickle cell gene can seek genetic counseling before pregnancy to discuss options.back to top

 Signs and Symptoms

-Signs and symptoms of sickle cell anemia can be mild or severe enough to require frequent hospitalizations.
+Signs and symptoms of sickle cell disease can be mild or severe enough to require frequent hospitalizations.
 They may include:

 back to top